Home > Cruises > Europe Cruises > Adriatic Cruises > Antiquities of the Mediterranean

 Built around the Roman Palace of Emperor Diocletian, Split is one of Croatia's oldest cities.
 Its promenade commands majestic views over a bay and the Adriatic Sea.
 Despite evidence of Split's origins in the 6th century BC, the city is traditionally considered over 1,700 years old—counting from the construction of the palace.
 Its well-preserved remains have been seamlessly assimilated into the modern city.
 An Ethnographic Museum is found at the palace's heart and shops line the passageways of its ancient basement.
 Diocletian's ancient mausoleum is now a stunning cathedral.

 Dubrovnik is a historic jewel, with its spectacular Adriatic setting, 12th-century medieval streets and incredibly preserved structures.
 So stunning is its Old Town, the playwright George Bernard Shaw famously called it “paradise on Earth.”
 It is all spectacularly surrounded by a towering medieval wall.
 Inside, the ancient city's Stradun is lined with authentic stone houses.
-The peaceful 14th-century Franciscan Monastery and Apothecary, housing the world's oldest working pharmacy and fine collection of Renaissance paintings, provide insight into the ages.
+The peaceful 14th-century Franciscan Monastery and Apothecary, housing the world's oldest working pharmacy and a fine collection of Renaissance paintings, provide insight into the ages.

 Kotor is Montenegro's picturesque capital set amid glorious mountains and dramatic scenery.
-Towering cliffs soar above the narrow Kotor ria —a submerged river canyon often called Europe's southernmost fjord.
+Towering cliffs soar above the narrow Kotor ria—a submerged river canyon often called Europe's southernmost fjord.
 Kotor is also home to one of the Adriatic's best-preserved medieval Old Towns.
 The charms of this red-roofed city are endless, from the mismatched towers of its Romanesque cathedral to its narrow streets.
 Its stunning Venetian walls were built in 1420, remnants from Kotor's nearly 300 years as a province of the Venetian Republic.

 Corfu has a rich history shaped by conquerors and by royalty seeking tranquility.
-Corfu's Old Town and Fortress—fashioned by the once powerful Venetian Republic—comprise a UNESCO World Heritage Site.
+Corfu's Old Town and Fortress—fashioned by the once powerful Venetian Republic—constitute a UNESCO World Heritage Site.
 Its narrow warrens lead to one of Europe's largest public squares and a lovely promenade once exclusively reserved for the local aristocracy.
 Everywhere, magnificent coastal views unfold and scenic byways lead to history-rich enclaves, from the archaeological site of Paleopolis and the stunning Vlacherna Monastery to a former Greek royal villa.

 Katakolon is huddled around a pretty little harbor dotted with colorful fishing boats.
 Nearby, the fertile valleys of the western Peloponnese are a bounty of olive groves, vineyards and orchards, and lead to the legendary city of Olympia.
 The well-kept ruins here transport visitors back to the days of the earliest athletes who competed for nothing less than the favor of the gods.
 The remains evoke the glory of the Games, and the Olympia Archaeological Museum features statues that once overlooked the site.

 Athens has been called the “birthplace of democracy.”
 Its legacy looms large from atop Acropolis Hill, the pinnacle of ancient Greece.
 This open air museum is an astonishing repository of once-mighty structures.
-From its colonnaded Parthenon—more than 2,600 years ago—revered Greek philosophers like Plato and Aristotle formulated new ideas of government and debated its role in civic life to captivated audiences.
+From its colonnaded Parthenon—built more than 2,600 years ago—revered Greek philosophers like Plato and Aristotle formulated new ideas of government and debated its role in civic life to captivated audiences.
 Remnants of spiritual life are also here in the several temples to Athena and Zeus.

 For a more intimate experience of Athens, the charming Plaka District invites guests with its labyrinth of cobblestone lanes.
 Neoclassical architecture lines the narrow streets of the “Neighborhood of the Gods,” so named for its location.
 Browsing its shops or simply perusing its nooks and crannies are pastimes favored by visitors and locals alike.
-This historic area is the ideal setting in which to enjoy traditional small plates of mezes and a sip of ouzo.
+This historic area is the ideal setting in which to enjoy traditional small plates of meze and a sip of ouzo.

 One of antiquity's best-preserved cities, Ephesus offers an unparalleled look into the lives of the ancients.
 Many of its ruins have endured from the time Ephesus was one of the largest metropolises of the ancient world.
 Excavations reach back to the 10th century BC, when this city hosted one of the Seven Wonders of the Ancient World—the Temple of Artemis.
 Today, Ephesus is still full of wonders: the towering facade of the Library of Celsus, the massive amphitheater that once sat 25,000 spectators and residences adorned with frescoes.

 Souda Bay enjoys a picturesque setting between Crete's Akrotiri Peninsula and Cape Drapano.
 Historic fortifications, vestiges from the island's days under the Venetian Empire, greet ships at the mouth of the long bay, one of the deepest natural harbors in the Mediterranean.
 Beyond, the island of Crete is blessed with generous beaches, soaring mountains and coursing rivers.
-It is also where the distinct mantinades —couplets of love accompanied by Cretan instruments—could break out at any number of cafés where patrons sip tsikoudia , a grape-based brandy distilled in the hills.
+It is also where the distinct mantinades—couplets of love accompanied by Cretan instruments—could break out at any number of cafés where patrons sip tsikoudia, a grape-based brandy distilled in the hills.

 Sail the gateway to the Adriatic, marked by the sole of Italy's boot and the western coasts of Albania and Greece.